Autodesk® Authorized Training Center: Certificate

 6. Describe the past, present, and future applications of 3D printing.

 7. Identify resources for further work in 3D invention.

 This class bridges the gap from AutoCAD to illustration and web design, employing industry-standard tools for optimal graphics production.
 The student will create illustrations and will learn to identify which software and methods are most effective for a particular goal.
 While the primary software used in this course are AutoCAD and Adobe Photoshop, there will also be an overview of AutoCAD's import, export, and linking capabilities in conjunction with a variety of software.
 Basic techniques in Adobe Illustrator and Autodesk Impression software will be demonstrated.
 In Photoshop, styles, actions, and special effects will be practiced, while producing illustrations based on CAD line work.
 Other topics include extraction of a figure from a background, incorporating a rendering in a photo, photo correction, masking, simulation of fog, depth of field, and shadows.

 Autodesk Certificate Requirements

 A certificate of completion will be awarded upon successful completion of five required classes, totaling a minimum of 90 hours (9 CEUs).
-Once a student has completed the necessary coursework, the candidate must submit an application for the Certificate of Completion.
+Once a student has completed the necessary coursework, the candidate must request a certificate of completion by completing the form below.

 How to Begin Taking Classes